searls/jasmine-stealth/README.md

 });
 ```

-It's worth noting that Jasmine's matchers will work with when-thenReturn (see the usage of `jasmine#any` above).
+It's worth noting that Jasmine matchers will work with when-thenReturn (see the usage of `jasmine#any` above).

 ### "whenContext"

-Sometimes you want conditional stubbing, but based on the value of `this` as opposed to the arguments passed to a method. jQuery plugins are a common example:
+Sometimes you want conditional stubbing, but based on the value of `this` as opposed to the arguments passed to a method.
+Specifying interactions with jQuery plugins is where I seem to need this most.
+For that case, you can use `whenContext` in place of `when`, like so:

 ``` javascript
 spyOn($.fn,'show');